 What’s really cool is that the price they quote you is the price you will really get in your pocket because there are no hidden fees.
 Shipping costs are included too.
 Book Finder is the best place to sell textbooks online for the most cash!

 Textbooks are among the millions of items sold on Amazon.
 You can make a sale on Amazon as an independent seller which would require you to create your own listing.
 Then you'll pay for and manage shipping to the buyer, or Amazon can handle this at one of their fulfillment centers.

 Amazon also charges fees, which will be worth keeping in mind when calculating your margins.

 5. Barnes & Noble

 By entering your book’s ISBN on GoTextbooks, the popular textbook sales site, you get instant access to quotes for your used textbooks.
-When you are ready to sell your textbooks, all you need to do is to ship your books for free.
+When you are ready to sell, all you need to do is ship your books for free.

 You can print your free shipping label from the site and then drop off the package at your local UPS store.
 GoTextbooks promises to pay you as quickly as humanly possible.

-However, with shipping and processing windows, it can come to 2 to 14 days.
-This is a great place to sell used textbooks.
+However, with shipping and processing windows, your payment may come in 2 to 14 days.
+It's a great place to sell used textbooks.